libcce/biodata-catalyst/README.md

 confusing if people don’t realize that there are different pieces of code associated with the different tabs.

-## Admonishments
+## Callouts

-You can include “admonishment” paragraphs that are called out in a special box.
+You can include callout boxes which highlight content.
 Sample syntax is:

 ```
 {% hint style="info" %}
-This is an informational admonishment.
+This is an informational callout.
 {% endhint %}
 ```